Problem Overview

 - Used

-and associated logical volumes.
+dmsetup info -cto identify active devices and locatempathchand associated logical volumes.

 - Used